 This important subject deserves a blog of its own.
 Feedback and views welcome, send them to email@example.com

-Steve is a nurse prescriber and NICE Medicines and Prescribing Programme Associate.
+Steve is a nurse prescriber, Head of Medicines and Prescribing for @MedicinegGov and NICE Medicines and Prescribing Programme Associate